 - Exhaust system.
 Noisy exhaust system, corrosion, loose or missing mountings and silencers may lead to MOT failure too.

 - Suspension.
-Poor suspension is indicated where you experience bangs and knocks while driving, especially on uneven roads or over bumps.
+Poor suspension is indicated when you experience bangs and knocks while driving, especially on uneven roads or over bumps.
 This could lead to MOT test failure also.

 How do you replace a burnt car headlight bulb?